pagkly/Zed/Investopedia3/Unemployment Income Definition.md

 Unemployment Income Definition
 ## What Is Unemployment Income?

 Unemployment income is an insurance benefit that is paid as a result of a taxpayer's inability to find gainful employment.
 Unemployment income is paid from either a federal or state-sponsored fund.
 The recipient must meet certain criteria in trying to find a job.
-Employers and employees are assessed a [payroll tax](https://www.investopedia.com/terms/p/payrolltax.asp) to cover the cost of this benefit.
+Employers and employees are assessed a [[payroll tax]](https://www.investopedia.com/terms/p/payrolltax.asp) to cover the cost of this benefit.

-Unemployment income is also known as unemployment benefits, [unemployment compensation](https://www.investopedia.com/terms/u/unemployment-compensation.asp), or [unemployment insurance](https://www.investopedia.com/terms/u/unemployment-insurance.asp).
+Unemployment income is also known as unemployment benefits, [[unemployment compensation]](https://www.investopedia.com/terms/u/unemployment-compensation.asp), or [[unemployment insurance]](https://www.investopedia.com/terms/u/unemployment-insurance.asp).
 The term is most commonly associated with filing a tax return, where such income must be reported.

 ### Key Takeaways